PRX-Kinodynamic/mujoco_ros/README.md

 ## TODOs
 - [ ] Visualization support
+- [ ] Executing an open-loop plan from a file
 - [ ] Closed-loop execution via a service (control in, next observation out)